MAXIMISING YOUR PRESENCE AT A TRADE SHOW

 Even Hollywood blockbusters can flop if they don’t reach the right audience.
 It may be hard to believe now, but few expected much of Star Wars.
 It was clever marketing that made the difference, with an array of supporting collateral that ensured the experience didn’t end when the credits rolled.
 Next time you take a stand at a trade show, make sure it has more than a cameo role.

-To find out how to maximise value from attending a trade show, call Iain Humphrey today on 01582 761212 or get in touch by email.
+To find out how to maximise value from attending a trade show, call us today on +44(0)1582 761212 or get in touch by email.

-To view some examples of our work, click here.
+To view examples of our work, click here.